The Bellrays

-The Bellrays (also capitalized as The BellRays) is an American rock group that combines garage rock and punk with soul music, founded in Riverside, California in 1990 by vocalist Lisa Kekaula and guitarist Bob Vennum.
+The Bellrays (also capitalized as The BellRays) is an American rock group that combines garage rock and punk with soul music, founded in Riverside, California, in 1990 by vocalist Lisa Kekaula and guitarist Bob Vennum.
 They have been with several independent labels, including Upper Cut, Poptones, Alternative Tentacles, Bittersweet, Shock, Cheap Lullaby, Vicious Circle, Vital Gesture and Anodyne.

 History

 Kekaula and Vennum founded the BellRays on the dissolution of previous group The Rose Thorns, a group formed by Vennum in 1986, which Kekaula joined in 1988; the band released an album Ralph's Mom & Dad in 1990; songs from the album were later rerecorded by the BellRays.
-The same year the BellRays released their self-titled debut, cassette-only, album, with Kekaula and Vennum joined by Phil Phillips on bass and Brad Vaughn on drums.
+The same year, the BellRays released their self-titled debut, a cassette-only album with Kekaula and Vennum joined by Phil Phillips on bass and Brad Vaughn on drums.

 The BellRays released their second album In the Light of the Sun, also cassette-only (until later reissue), in 1993, featuring new drummer Ray Chin and keyboardist Jim Kerwin.
 Tony Bramel (aka Tony Fate) produced and played bass on the recording and joined the band permanently as guitarist in 1996, with Vennum switching to bass.
-The following albums Let It Blast and Grand Fury were recorded live in the band's rehearsal space.
+The following albums, Let It Blast and Grand Fury, were recorded live in the band's rehearsal space.

 Fifth album The Red, White & Black (2003) was released on the Poptones label in the UK and Alternative Tentacles in the US.
-Craig Waters replaced Chin as drummer for the band's next two records Have a Little Faith and Hard, Sweet and Sticky, the latter featuring Billy Mohler on production and bass guitar, Bob Vennum having switched back to lead guitar with the departure of Tony Fate.
+Craig Waters replaced Chin as drummer for the band's next two records—Have a Little Faith and Hard, Sweet and Sticky'—the latter featuring Billy Mohler on production and bass guitar, Bob Vennum having switched back to lead guitar with the departure of Tony Fate.

-The BellRays' eighth album proper Black Lightning was released in 2010 and their most recent album Punk Funk Rock Soul Volume Two in 2018.
+The BellRays' eighth album proper, Black Lightning, was released in 2010, and their most recent album, Punk Funk Rock Soul Volume Two, was released in 2018.

 On the group's MySpace page, they described themselves as follows:

 "High Octane Rock and Roll!
 Biography schmiography!
 Who cares about where they came from or what they did before or how many records they put out.
 Stats are not what music or this band is about.
 If you have an open mind and want something challenging in your life then this is where you want to stop and listen.
 Just take it in and make up your own mind.
 You want somebody to tell you what it is go to Kelly Clarkson's website instead.
 You tell us what we're about and then tell your friends whether you like it or not."

 "Zero PM" was featured in the video game Driv3r and "Revolution Get Down" in a commercial for the Nissan Xterra.
 "Revolution Get Down" was also used as a fade-to-commercial song during the 2006 NCAA Tournament in the George Mason-Florida semifinal on CBS Sports.